10 Coping Strategies For Anxiety

 Whether you choose to see a local counselor, join a support group, or engage in online counseling, it’s important to address any anxiety and try to resolve the issues.
 If you have a counseling center or therapist in mind, call for a consultation.
 If you don’t know of someone locally, your primary care provider can offer resources to get you connected with someone to help.

 Also, if you prefer, online counseling options are available from several sources.
-Online counseling, such as that provided by BetterHelp allows individuals to connect with licensed, professional counselors, from the comfort and privacy of your own home.
+Online counseling, such as that provided by BetterHelp allows individuals to connect with licensed, professional counselors, from the comfort of their own home.

 You Can Reduce Anxiety Symptoms